Egypt: Temples, Pyramids, the Nile and More

 CFF8C8A7-7C61-4A3F-96B8-FB4F131DFD0C

-Finally, at night we had dinner and then got on the overnight train back to Cairo.
-Before we talk about the train, we want to say we definitely recommend hiring a driver.
-This worked out very well due to uber not being available and we liked that he waited for us at the entrances of the place so we did not have to call him every time, he just waited there.
+Finally, at night I had dinner and then got on the overnight train back to Cairo.
+Before I talk about the train, I want to say I definitely recommend hiring a driver.
+This worked out very well due to uber not being available and I liked that he waited for me at the entrances of the place so I did not have to call him every time, he just waited there.

 Iberotel